sriramab/gamamanual/References/GAMLReferences/Statements.md

 ----
+[//]: # (keyword|statement_create)
 ### create
 #### Facets

-  * `species` (species), (omissible) : an expression that evaluates to a species, the species of created agents
+  * `species` (any type in [species, agent]), (omissible) : an expression that evaluates to a species, the species of the agents to be created.
+In the case of simulations, the name 'simulation', which represents the current instance of simulation, can also be used as a proxy to their species
   * `as` (species):
   * `from` (any type): an expression that evaluates to a localized entity, a list of localized entities, a string (the path of a shapefile, a .csv, a .asc or a OSM file) or a container returned by a request to a database
   * `header` (boolean): an expression that evaluates to a boolean, when creating agents from csv file, specify whether the file header is loaded
   * `number` (int): an expression that evaluates to an int, the number of created agents
-  * `returns` (a new identifier): a new temporary variable name containing the list of created agents (a lsit even if only one agent has been created)
+  * `returns` (a new identifier): a new temporary variable name containing the list of created agents (a list, even if only one agent has been created)
   * `with` (map): an expression that evaluates to a map, for each pair the key is a species attribute and the value the assigned value

 #### Definition